Hall-Erik/recipebox-django-ng/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Docker Compose

+Alternatively, you could just run the project in Docker.

+Open a terminal in the project root and run `docker-compose build` to set up your containers.

+Run `docker-compose up` to run the images.

+Go to `http://localhost:1337/` in your browser.

 ## Running unit tests

 Run `python manage.py test` to execute the tests.